niteshthapa/React_Form_Validation_Formik_N_Yup/README.md

 Yup: Yup is a JavaScript schema validation library that works well with Formik.
 It allows you to define a validation schema for your form fields, specifying the expected types, formats, and constraints for each field.

+When used together, Formik and Yup provide a powerful solution for form handling and validation in React applications.
+Formik manages the form state and submission, while Yup takes care of the validation rules.